Recklxz/snowdenware/README.md

-##A Make sure you have the python repositories
+##  Make sure you have the python repositories